 Wait!
 Hit the brakes on that trolley.
 If you’ve booked a Keisei Skyliner ticket online, you’ll need to exchange your e-voucher for a real voucher before going anywhere.
-To do this, head over to the relevant travel agency counter (most likely near the gate you just popped out of).
-If you’ve got a lot of luggage or particularly gigantic and unwieldy bags, you might want to arrange for those to be ported too before you continue on your way to the train.
+To do this, head over to the Keisei Ticket Counters located at Narita Airport Terminal 1 or 2.
+If you’ve got a lot of large luggage, you might want to arrange for those to be ported before you continue on your way to the train.

 Keep following those train signs.
 You’ll see they lead you down to the floor below—you can take the escalator or elevator down.
 Once you’re there, you’ll see more of the train signs (they’re pretty prolific and hard to miss).

 You may need to roll down a ramp if you’re particularly burdened with luggage.

 Follow the signs until the area opens up and you see the Skyliner & Keisei Information Center.
 Assuming you’re in Terminal 1 (passengers arriving at Terminal 2 should also follow the train signs downstairs and navigate to Keisei from there).

 At the Information Center, which is open from 7am to 9pm, staff speak English, Chinese, Korean and Japanese.
 Here, you can exchange your e-voucher for an actual train ticket, purchase tickets and make reservations for your return trip (with a round-trip ticket), plus get the details needed to use wifi on the Skyliner.
 If you’re not sold on the Skyliner, the staff can help you decide which alternative Keisei train to take.
 You can also buy tickets from the train ticket vending machines, but this can be confusing so it’s best to opt for an in-person purchase.
 Bear in mind that it can get busy around here, so you might have to wait for a while.

 Choosing which Keisei train to take